ansible-community/ansible.im/bots/README.md

 To do so, simply write a message in [Ansible Social](https://matrix.to/#/#social:ansible.com) and mention the bot (@newsbot:ansible.im) at the start. *Or* alternatively, write your post and then add a :o: (`:o:`) reaction to it.

-You can also add some information about which section and/or project the news relates to.
+After you do one of the above, you can also add some information about which section and/or project the news relates to.
 Add reactions to your message from the list below:

 #### Sections